Probing $CP$ violation and mass ordering in neutrino oscillations in matter through quantum speed limits: Quantum speed limit time for evolution of the three-flavor neutrino state in matter

-In the ultra-relativistic approximation $L\approx t$, the top, middle, and bottom panels of Fig.\,\ref{8} illustrate $\tau_{\rm QSL}$ versus $L(\text{km})$ of the time-evolved muon flavor neutrino state $\ket{\nu_\mu(t)}$ in a constant earth-matter background at distinct CP violation phase values, under the assumptions of NH (Table \,\ref{tab2}) and IH (Table \,\ref{tab3}), and employing constraints on the ratio of $L/E~\text{(km/GeV)}$ provided in the long baseline experimental data such as T2K, NOvA and DUNE.
+Moreover, using Eq.\,(\ref{45}) and the matter-dependent effective Hermitian Hamiltonian \cite{Nguyen:2022snr} in Eq.\,(\ref{3}), the QSL time ($\tau_{\rm QSL}$) of the state $\ket{\nu_\mu(t)}$ in a constant Earth-matter background, taking into account $CP$-violation phases for both NO and IO scenarios can be studied.
+We explore these aspects across three long-baseline accelerator neutrino experiments: T2K, NOvA, and DUNE.
+In the ultrarelativistic regime, the top, middle, and bottom panels of Fig.\,\ref{fig8} illustrate $\tau_{\rm QSL}$ versus $L(\text{km})$ of the time-evolved muon flavor neutrino state $\ket{\nu_\mu(t)}$ in a constant Earth-matter background at distinct $CP$-violation phase values, under the assumptions of NO (Table \,\ref{tab2}) and IO (Table \,\ref{tab3}), and employing constraints on the ratio of $L/E~\text{(km/GeV)}$ based on long-baseline accelerator neutrino experiments such as T2K, NOvA and DUNE.